Christian101GT/-HPC-Introduction-to-Large-Language-Models-LLMs-and-Retrieval-Augmented-Generation-RAG-/Personal-Computer-LLM-RAG.md

 1️⃣ **Sign up on Hugging Face**: Go to [Hugging Face Sign-Up](https://huggingface.co/join) and create a free account.
 2️⃣ **Generate an Access Token**:
+An "access token" is like a key that allows you to use Hugging Face's models through Google Colab.
    - Click on your profile icon and go to **[Your Account Settings](https://huggingface.co/settings/tokens)**.
    - Scroll down to **Access Tokens** and click **New Token**.
    - Give it a name (e.g., "Colab Access") and select **Read** access.